-Topamax Produces Weight Loss, Controls Cravings & Reduces Impulsive Eating
+Topamax Produces Fast Weight Loss, Controls Cravings & Reduces Impulsive Eating

-Topamax is a weight loss drug by acting on the brain to reduce appetite, cravings, binge eating as it promotes fullness.
-Its a prescription drug that has been used for seizures and migraine headaches.
-The FDA first approved Topamax for the treatment of seizures in 1996 and migraine headaches prevention in 2004.
+Topamax is a weight loss drug that acts on the brain centers to reduce appetite, cravings, binge eating as it promotes fullness.
+Topamax is FDA approved prescription drug that has been used for treating seizures and migraine headaches since 1996 and migraine headaches prevention since 2004.
 As Topamax was used more widely in the 2000’s, people began to notice weight loss as a side effect.
-Topamax was noted to reduce cravings and control binging and purging as well as promote fullness.
+Topamax reduces cravings and controls binging and purging as well as promoting fullness.
+It is unique because very few drugs reduce cravings.

-The medication reduces compulsive behavior and stabilizes mood.
-Some of the weight loss may be due to reducing general impulsivity and altering rewarding properties of some foods.
-Other studies have shown that Topamax may reduce food intake by its interaction in the hypothalamus in the brain appetite center as well as stimulating energy expenditure directly.
+Topamax reduces compulsive behavior and stabilizes mood.
+Some of the weight loss is due to reducing general impulsivity and altering rewarding properties of some foods.
+Other studies have shown that Topamax reduces food intake by it’s interaction in the hypothalamus in the brain appetite center as well as stimulating energy expenditure directly.
 Since the weight loss was noted to be modest, researches often combine Topamax with other weight loss medications such as phentermine.
 This produces both appetite suppression and reduction in cravings thus increasing the overall weight loss.

 It’s not unusual to combine two medications to treat the same problem such as in diabetes or hypertension.
-Each medication acts differently and the weight loss may be 2 or 3 times the effect of each individual medication.
+Each medication acts differently and the weight loss is two or three times the effect of each individual medication.

 Weight Loss Results with Topamax Alone